timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part A-General Provisions/CHAPTER 21-GENERAL.md

   * (4) Improving research efforts to enhance and promote vessel and operator safety and performance.

-* (b) CONTENTS OF STRATEGY AND TRIENNIAL PLANS.—
+* (b) 5–YEAR STRATEGY AND PLAN.—

-  * (1) MEASURABLE GOALS.—The strategy and triennial plans shall include specific numeric or measurable goals designed to achieve the goals set forth in subsection (a).
+  * (1) MEASURABLE GOALS.—The 5-year strategy and plan shall include specific numeric or measurable goals designed to achieve the goals set forth in subsection (a).
 The purposes of the numeric or measurable goals are the following:

     * (A) To increase the number of safety examinations on all high-risk vessels.